Towards Privacy-Guaranteed Label Unlearning in Vertical Federated Learning: Few-Shot Forgetting without Disclosure: Few-Shot Label Unlearning

-Once the augmented embeddings $\{H_1', \ldots, H_K'\}$ for the representative unlearned data $\mathcal{D}_p$ (label is known) are generated, a straightforward yet effective strategy is to implement gradient ascent for both the active and passive models using these augmented embeddings.
-Specifically, the active party concatenates all embeddings $\{H_k'\}_{k=1}^K$ into a single tensor $H' = [H_1', \ldots, H_K']$, and optimizes it according to the following formulation:
+Once the augmented embeddings $\{\vec H_1, \ldots, \vec H_K^u\}$ are generated, a straightforward yet effective strategy is to perform gradient ascent on both the active and passive models using these augmented embeddings.
+Specifically, the active party concatenates all embeddings $\{\vec H_k^u\}_{k=1}^K$ into a single tensor $\vec H^u = [\vec H_1^u, \ldots, \vec H_K^u]$, and optimizes it according to the following formulation:

-where $y'$ represents the mixture of the representative unlearned labels and $\eta$ is the learning rate.
+where $\vec y^u$ represents the mixture of the representative unlearned labels and $\eta$ is the learning rate.

-\textbf{Unlearning for active model $F_\omega$.} On one hand, the active model undergoes unlearning for active model $F_\omega$ via gradient ascent as follows:
+\textbf{Unlearning for active model $F_\omega$.} On one hand, the active model undergoes unlearning for the active model $F_\omega$ via gradient ascent as follows:

-\textbf{Unlearning for passive model $G_{\omega_k}$.} Subsequently, the active party computes the gradients $g_k' = \frac{\partial \ell}{\partial H_k'}$ in accordance with \eqref{eq:active} and transmits these gradients to the corresponding passive party $k$.
+\textbf{Unlearning for passive model $G_{\theta_k}$.} Subsequently, the active party computes the gradients $\frac{\partial \ell}{\partial \vec H_k^u}$ in accordance with \Eqref{eq:active} and transmits these gradients to the corresponding passive party $k$.
 Finally, the passive party $k$ updates the passive model $G_{\theta_k}$ using the following expression:

-It is important to note that gradient ascent may lead to significant degradation in model utility or even result in vanishing gradients if the parameters are not appropriately tuned.
-Therefore, employing a small learning rate $\eta$ and a limited number of unlearning epochs can mitigate these issues while achieving effective unlearning results (see experimental details in Appendix A).
+\begin{theorem} Suppose that both the trained passive model $\theta$ and the active model $\omega$ achieve a training loss bounded by a small value $\epsilon$.
+Then, when unlearning a single label, the following holds: